KoalasinTraffic/KoalasinTraffic.github.io/spd/_tower/fire.md

 * Burn effect: Hit enemies takes additional burning DoT.
 If burned by towers of different strengths, the largest amount will be used for DoT and its duration will be refreshed for its maximum amount.
   * At level 1, burn time is 2 seconds.
   * At level 10, 20, 30, 40, 50, 60, 70, 80 and 90, the duration is increased by 1.
-  * At level 100, 200, 300, 400, 500 and 600, the duration is increased by 5.
+  * At level 100, 200, 300, 400, 500, 600 and 700, the duration is increased by 5.

 At all levels, the burn effect can spread when the target dies only if there's a close enemy nearby and if there's still remaining burn time on the dying target.

 At level 100, this tower will gain 20% range.

-At level 601, the beam tower will become invulnerable, have infinite burn time, and have larger area of effect.
+At level 777, the beam tower will become invulnerable, have infinite burn time, and have larger area of effect.

-# Base Stats Before Power Up
+# Base Stats Before Upgrades

 * Cost: $13